hashchange/backbone.declarative.views/README.md

 The compiler function receives the inner HTML of the template node as the first argument.
 As the second argument, it is passed the template node itself, in a jQuery wrapper.

+The second argument is available for all compiler calls made by Backbone.Declarative.Views.
+But its presence is not enforced in other contexts.
+If you use a plugin like [Backbone.Inline.Template][], for instance, the template node is missing when the compiler is invoked for individual template snippets, which don't have a corresponding node in the DOM.
+In those contexts, always check availability before using the template node argument in your compiler.

 The compiler should return a function which accepts the template vars as an argument and produces the final HTML.
 But in fact, the compiler is allowed to return anything.
 Backbone.Declarative.Views doesn't care what your compiled templates are, and what you do with them.
 It just stores them for you.

 The return value of the compiler is stored in the `compiled` property [of each cache entry][cache-entry].